"Some of the best dollars we spend, hands down, every year."

 - The attorney will engage directly with foundation staff or board members, and will not work independently with donors or professional advisors.

 - The attorney can review documents but will not prepare any documents.

 - This service is for legal questions that relate to the operation of a foundation, not legal issues facing a foundation’s grantees.

 - Foundation Legal Help Desk reserves the right to decline a request that is clearly beyond the scope of a one-hour engagement.

 - Our goal is to respond within 24 hours (Monday-Friday during the business week); attorneys are not available on an immediate basis.

-The attorneys providing this service have specialized knowledge in grantmaking, scholarships, fund management, planned giving, nonprofit law, the Pension Protection Act, UPMIFA, and other laws that specifically affect the operations of a foundation.
+The attorney providing this service has specialized knowledge in grantmaking, scholarships, fund management, planned giving, nonprofit law, the Pension Protection Act, UPMIFA, and other laws that specifically affect the operations of a foundation.

 Phil Purcell, CFRE, MPA/JD

 Senior Counsel for Philanthropy for the Fellowship of Catholic University Students (FOCUS)